Veronica Samuels

 STROLL IN ROBERT J. MOODY GARDEN

-One of the lesser-known things to do in Yuma AZ, is Robert J. Moody Garden, located on 28th Street.
+One of the lesser-known things to do in Yuma AZ, is the Robert J. Moody Garden, located on 28th Street.

 This botanical garden is not only open to the public 24 hours a day every year, but it is also one of the free Yuma things to do.